Ethan826/ethankent-dot-dev/content/posts/implementing_a_bag.md

 private API of `Bag` if it had been one giant class.
 The fact that something important to test is inside a private API is a sign that you should extract that logic into collaborator and probably inject that dependency.

+## Equality

+One other thing to notice here is that we are not preserving object identity.
+We are treating objects that are equal and that hash to the same bucket as being indistinguishable.
+In other words, as long as two objects have structural equality, we will allow all copies to be garbage collected.
+This is the same thing that happens in a set, but not the same thing that happens in an array.
+Using DDD terminology, a bag of this kind would be an inappropriate way to store entities but would be suitable for value objects.